Wild World (song)

 "Wild World" is a song written and recorded by English singer-songwriter Cat Stevens.
 It first appeared on his fourth album, Tea for the Tillerman (1970).
 Released as a single in September 1970 by Island Records and A&M Records, "Wild World" saw significant commercial success, garnering attention for its themes of love and heartbreak, and has been covered numerous times since its release.
-Maxi Priest and Mr. Big (released in 1988 and 1993 respectively) had successful cover versions of the song.
+Jimmy Cliff, Maxi Priest and Mr. Big (released in 1971, 1988, and 1993 respectively) had successful cover versions of the song.

+Stevens called "Wild World" his "parting song" with his then-girlfriend Patti D'Arbanville, though in a separate, prior interview he stated it was not written about someone specific and it was rather his own reflection on life.

+Upon release, the song was criticized by some for alleged misogynism.
+Subsequent re-recordings by Stevens omit the word "girl", as well as the line "don't be a bad girl".